 This scarcity resulted in a whole lot of self-imposed hype.
 It resulted in me briefly befriending those fortunate few lucky enough to have heard it.
 “What did you think of it?”
 I asked them, panting with anticipation.
 “What was so different about it?”
 I asked.
 “Why is it considered so horrible?”

-In the space of the thirty-two years since its release, The Elder has spawned two camps: those that further their initial proclamation that it’s one of the worst albums ever made, and those that suggest that it now has a campy quality, similar to the movie Return of the Killer Tomatoes.
+In the space of the decades since its release, The Elder has spawned two camps: those who further their initial proclamation that it’s one of the worst albums ever made, and those who suggest that it now has a campy quality, similar to the movie Return of the Killer Tomatoes.
 Very few will suggest that it’s simply a good album with quality music on it.
 Q Magazine has ranked Music From “The Elder” 44th in their list of The 50 Worst Albums Ever.
 The same magazine ranked the album 6th in their list of 15 Albums Where Great Rock Acts Lost the Plot.
-On the website Ultimate Classic Rock, Paul Stanley is quoted as saying that the Music from “The Elder” “Was pompous, contrived, self-important and fat.”
+The website Ultimate Classic Rock, quotes Paul Stanley saying that the Music from “The Elder” “Was pompous, contrived, self-important and fat.”
 “Critics pounced on the record and fans stayed away in droves.”
-The website Kiss Elder Book states that Gene Simmons is said to have attached zero stars to it, and Stanley and Simmons have both admitted that they were “delusional” with the Bob Ezrin project.
-Ace Frehley is also quoted as saying stated that he thought the idea of a concept album “wasn’t a good idea to begin with.”
+The website KISS Elder Book states that Gene Simmons attached zero stars to it, and Stanley and Simmons have both admitted that they were “delusional” with the Bob Ezrin project.
+[Note the attempt to distance themselves from The Elder, by saying it was a Bob Ezrin project.
+A practice those who know their KISStory know all four members engage in when a project wasn’t well received.
+The album Destroyer was also a “Bob Ezrin project, but the four members climb all over each other to claim credit for it.]
+Ace Frehley said that he thought the idea of a Ezrin’s idea of concept album with The Elder “wasn’t a good idea to begin with.”